csiro-robotics/SpectralGV/README.md

 ## Prerequisites

 ### Environment dependencies
-This project has been tested on Ubuntu 22.04.
+This project has been tested on a system with Ubuntu 22.04 and an RTX 2080.
 Set up the requirements as follows:

 - Please set up the base conda environment and test the quick [demo](#demo) above.
 - To recreate other results in the paper, the following dependencies are required: